 And second, there’s a moment during our Zoom interview that seemed like nothing when we first chatted.
-I ask Allison what she’ll be working on in 2021 after she moves on from the Truman and Mercy projects.
+I ask Allison what she’ll be working on in 2021 after she moves on from the University Health and Mercy projects.
 She tells me she isn’t sure, that while our St. Louis office has won a number of new projects over the past year, she hasn’t yet been assigned specific ones.
 “I guess that’s a bit of a mystery,” she tells me.

 A bit of a mystery, yes.
 But it dawns on me, also a bit of a blank canvas.
 And while Allison has already told me those are the projects she finds most creatively daunting, something tells me she’ll inspire us with whatever comes next.